cloudera-cemea/CML_vHoL/README.md

 Observe the code outputs on the right side.
 Here are the key highlights:

-- Model predictions are tracked in the CML Models Metrics Store.
+- Model predictions are tracked in the Cloudera AI Models Metrics Store.
 This is enabled by the use of the Python decorator and the use of “cdsw.track_metrics” methods in script 5.
 What is being tracked is completely up to the script developer.
 - You can then extract the predictions and related metadata and put the information in a Pandas dataframe.
 Again, the Python library you use does not matter and is entirely up to the developer.
 - This is exactly what the first diagram on the right side of your screen shows.
-Each column represents a prediction request reaching your CML Model endpoint.
-Each row represents a metric you are tracking in the CML Models Metrics Store.
+Each column represents a prediction request reaching your Cloudera AI Model endpoint.
+Each row represents a metric you are tracking in the Cloudera AI Models Metrics Store.

 ![mlops1](images/mlops1.png)